-In the annual reports, (Lynch, Bogle, Ellis, Fridson, & Fisher 2005) one can discern the flexible line that Buffett describes.
-For example, in the early 1980s, Buffett says, "Our abundant capital and investment flexibility will enable us to do everything we think makes perfect sense" (1980 report).
+In the annual reports, (Lynch, Bogle, Ellis, Fridson, & Fisher 2005) (Hagstrom 2013). one can discern the flexible line that Buffett describes.
+For example, in the early 1980s, Buffett says, "Our abundant capital and investment flexibility will enable us to do everything we think makes perfect sense," "Our abundant capital and investment flexibility will enable us to do whatever we think makes the most sense…” (1980 report) (Buffett, 1981).
 Three points are noted for correct investment: capital, flexibility, and common sense.
 Buffett sees an advantage in his company’s financial stability, because it allows him greater flexibility.
 Similarly, he said, "Our financial situation offers us maximum flexibility" (Report 1981).

 Buffett links financial successes with flexibility (Otuteye & Siddiquee, 2019).
-As he stated in a more recent report: "Our flexibility in capital allocation gives us a significant advantage over companies that limit themselves to places of purchase where they can operate.").
-When Buffett talks about self-limiting companies, he may be referring to the fact that some companies limit themselves to lack of economic power, or they may understand the rules of the game differently.
+As he stated in a more recent report, "Our flexibility in capital allocation gives us a significant advantage over companies that limit themselves only to acquisitions they can operate."
+(Buffett, 2012, p.
+5) When Buffett talks about self-limiting companies, he may be referring to the fact that some companies limit themselves to lack of economic power, or they may understand the rules of the game differently.
 He notes that they limit themselves, while his company is flexible (Report 2012).

-An expression of the ability to be flexible is the willingness to invest passive investment in uncontrollable businesses , to activate the organs of society beyond the immediate range of movement and thought.
-This flexibility makes it possible succeed in new areas, where

-and other investors have not yet reached.
+An expression of flexibility is a willingness to invest.
+One of the practical applications for Berkshire's flexible style is reflected in the company's passive investment.
+Passive investment is an investment strategy that tracks a market-weighted index or portfolio (Asness, Frazzini, Israel, & Moskowitz, 2015).
+In Buffett’s words: "Our flexibility in capital allocation – our willingness to invest large sums passively in non-controlled businesses ... passive investments doubles our chances for finding sensible uses for our endless gusher of cash," (Buffett, 2014). passive investment in uncontrollable businesses , to activate the organs of society beyond the immediate range of movement and thought.
+This flexibility makes it possible succeed in new areas, where other businesses have not yet invested.
 Berkshire's advantage lies in the flexibility with which power is translated into flexibility and flexibility is translated into power.
 "Every decade or so, dark clouds will fill the economic sky, and they will be full of gold for a short time, and when such a flood happens, it is necessary that we rush out with boats, not with spoons," Buffett writes.
-(Almost the identical 2014 report appears in the 2015 report). .
+(The quote in the 2014 report also appears in virtually the same words in the 2015 report). .
 "Every decade or so, dark clouds will fill the economic skies, and they will briefly rain gold.
 When downpours of that sort occur, it’s imperative that we rush outdoors carrying washtubs, not teaspoons.
 And that we will do" (Report 2012).
-The rigidity and dogmatic thinking are the limitations while the flexibility and creativity are the potential for success.
-If so, we have seen Buffett's leadership reflected in the fact that, as a guide, he advises his students to be themselves and not to follow the formula someone else has created; His passion for accessing knowledge and making it simple and suitable for a wide range of people; And the realization of flexible management for decades in Berkshire Hathaway.
+Rigidity and dogmatic thinking are limitations, while flexibility and creativity provide the potential for success.
+If this is the case, we have seen that Buffett's leadership is reflected in the fact that he advises his students to be themselves and not to follow a formula someone else has created; in his passion for accessing knowledge and making it simple and suitable to a wide range of people; and the realization of flexible management of Berkshire Hathaway over the course of several decades.

 A key part of Buffett's flexible leadership is to teach the people around him to be flexible and adapt to changing situations and environments.
 Thus, the F.L. model, as reflected in Maimonides’ leadership style, could well be used as a tool for researching more leaders as diverse as the Buddha and Warren Buffett.